flox/flox/cli/flox/doc/flox-services-start.md

 variables or values.
 To ensure that your shell and the services have the same environment, reactivate your environment after making edits to the manifest.

+A remote environment can only have a single set of running services, regardless of how many times the environment is activated concurrently.

 # OPTIONS

 `-d`, `--dir`